 First, weighted networks were constructed from grooming and contact sitting interactions (Figure 1A).
 Each of these networks (i.e., grooming or contact sitting) were then separated into two more networks, a multiplex network where edges between dyads that both groomed and contact sat were retained (Figure 1C or 1E), and a uniplex network in which edges were retained for dyads that only groomed (Figure 1D) or only contact sat (Figure 1B).
 Edge-weights in contact sitting networks (all contact sitting, uniplex contact sitting, multiplex contact sitting) reflected the number of unique scans in which a dyad was observed contact sitting over the 6-week period.
 Edge-weights in grooming networks reflected the number of unique scans a dyad was observed grooming (Table S1).
 For each of the 6 networks (all grooming, multiplex grooming, uniplex grooming, all contact sitting, multiplex contact sitting, uniplex contact sitting), centrality and cohesion measures for each individual were calculated in R (ver.
 4.0.5) using iGraph (ver.
 1.3.0).
 The effects of the direct connections for individuals were measured using degree centrality and strength.
 The effect of an individual’s indirect connections in the network was evaluated using eigenvector, betweenness, and closeness centralities 3,14,16.
 In addition, the degree to which individuals were part of cohesive local communities was measured by the local clustering coefficient (i.e., triadic closure).
 Multiple metrics were chosen to reflect the different ways social integration can manifest (e.g., bridging, cohesion, embeddedness, etc. Table 2).

-Huddling behavior was used to filter edges in the grooming network into two affiliative networks; a network containing edges for dyads that both groomed and huddled at some point during the 6-week study (multiplex affiliative relationships) and a network containing edges for dyads that groomed but were never seen huddling (uniplex affiliative relationships).
-Edge-weights in both networks reflected only the number of times that dyad was observed grooming (Table S1).
-For each network, centrality and cohesion measures for each individual were calculated in Cytoscape 3.7.1 using two plug-ins, NetworkAnalyzer and CytoNCA52,53.
-For all metrics, both unweighted and weighted metrics were evaluated; unweighted metrics evaluated the importance of who individuals were connected to regardless of how often they interacted while weighted metrics evaluated whether the frequency with which animals interacted was relevant.
-The effects of the direct connections for individuals were measured using degree centrality.
-The effect of an individual’s indirect connections in the network was evaluated using eigenvector, betweenness, information, and closeness centralities4,10,11.
-In addition, the degree to which individuals were part of cohesive local communities was measured by the local clustering coefficient (i.e., triadic closure).
-Multiple metrics were chosen to reflect the different ways social integration can manifest (e.g., bridging, cohesion, embeddedness, etc. Table 2).
+Figure 1: A network example using a subset of animals from Group XX.
+Edge weight is represented using line thickness and behavior is indicated by color.
+Network filtering started with networks consisting of (A) all observed grooming (blue) and contact sitting (red) interactions.
+Edges from these networks were then filtered into multiplex grooming (E) or multiplex contact sitting (C) networks if dyads engaged in both behaviors.
+Dyads that only groomed were filtered into a uniplex grooming network (D) and dyads only engaged in contact sitting were filtered into a uniplex contact sitting network (B).

 Table 2: Network Metric Definitions